 What is cellulose?
 Cellulose is the main component of plant walls.
 It is a carbohydrate.

 Not all fibers are the same.
-There is a key difference between manufacture and synthetic fibers, which has to do with sustainability.
+There is a key difference between manufactured and synthetic fibers, which has to do with sustainability.
 Unlike fully synthetic fabrics, manufactured fabrics such as viscose or rayon are made from wood pulp.
 And that is why they can be easily compared with other cellulosic fibers such as linen or cotton.
 As such, viscose is only partially man-made.